 The notices were copied up into a register or marriage notice book, to make a permanent record, and objections had to be written in the register next to the relevant notice.
 The names of bride and groom were recorded, whether they were single or widowed, their occupation, their age and address, the length of time they had lived at that address, the place where the ceremony was to be performed and the registration district and county in which both parties lived.

-Marriage notice books from Axminster and Tiverton Registration Districts in Devon have been deposited in Devon Record Office, and those from Bideford and South Molton Registration Districts have been deposited in North Devon Record Office.
+Marriage notice books from Axminster and Tiverton Registration Districts in Devon were previously deposited in Devon Record Office (now Devon Heritage Centre), and those from Bideford and South Molton Registration Districts were deposited in North Devon Record Office.

 Axminster Registration District’s Marriage Notice Books dating from 1838 to 1876 were transcribed by Devon Family History Society as part of the Joint Small Projects scheme with the former Devon Record Office.
 These transcripts are available for purchase through the Devon Family History Society’s Online Shop in booklet or pdf format.